-- Includes \$15 million General Fund for two years to expand the Military Department's existing drug interdiction efforts focusing on drugs like fentanyl and other drugs that lead to overdose deaths. - Includes \$158.5 General Fund million to pay off the Pooled Money Investment Account loan that is currently outstanding for the construction phase of the Consolidated Headquarters Complex in Sacramento and reappropriates the unencumbered balance of Public Buildings Construction Fund (lease revenue bond financing) for the continuing Design-Build phase of the Consolidated Headquarters Complex. - Includes \$3.9 million General Fund in 2022-23 and \$4.3 million annually thereafter for the new state owned Consolidated Headquarters Complex. - Provides \$3.1 million General Fund in 2022-23, and \$2.1 million General Fund annually thereafter, to continue the development, implementation, and maintenance of its State Information Technology Network. - Provides \$479,000 General Fund in 2022-23, and \$475,000 General Fund annually thereafter to support administrative staff capacity needs. - Excludes "Operation Rattlesnake" proposal and instead shifts \$39.9 million General Fund in 2022-23 to augment CalFire's proposal for July through December Fire Protection Augmentation. - Provides \$130,000 General Fund, \$411,000 Federal Trust Fund in 2022-23, and \$129,000 General Fund, \$408,000 Federal Trust Fund annually thereafter for operations and maintenance activities at the Air National Guard airbases. - Reappropriates \$1.99 million for the escalated costs of the StarBase Classroom Building. - Provides \$298,000 ongoing Federal Trust Fund expenditure authority with a corresponding reduction in General Fund expenditure authority for four positions in the J-1 Human Resources Office. - Includes \$3.1 million General Fund in 2022-23 and \$4.3 million ongoing thereafter for the California Cadet Corps. - Provides \$233,000 General Fund and \$233,000 federal matching funds to supplement project costs for the Sustainable Army Renovation Project: Eureka and extends the liquidation period of the Design-Build Construction funds.
+- Includes \$15 million General Fund for two years to expand the Military Department's existing drug interdiction efforts focusing on drugs like fentanyl and other drugs that lead to overdose deaths. - Includes \$158.5 General Fund million to pay off the Pooled Money Investment Account loan that is currently outstanding for the construction phase of the Consolidated Headquarters Complex in Sacramento and reappropriates the unencumbered balance of Public Buildings Construction Fund (lease revenue bond financing) for the continuing Design-Build phase of the Consolidated Headquarters Complex.

-- Provides \$621,000 General Fund, \$539,000 Federal Trust Fund, \$20,000 Mental Health Services Fund, and \$70,000 Reimbursement authority to align the state active duty compensation with the pay of service members of similar grade in the U.S. Army, Air Force, and Navy. - Provides \$479,000 General Fund in 2022-23, and \$475,000 annually thereafter for state personnel staffing.
+- Includes \$3.9 million General Fund in 2022-23 and \$4.3 million annually thereafter for the new state owned Consolidated Headquarters Complex. - Provides \$3.1 million General Fund in 2022-23, and \$2.1 million General Fund annually thereafter, to continue the development, implementation, and maintenance of its State Information Technology Network. - Provides \$479,000 General Fund in 2022-23, and \$475,000 General Fund annually thereafter to support administrative staff capacity needs. - Provides \$39.9 million General Fund for "Operation Rattlesnake." - Provides \$130,000 General Fund, \$411,000 Federal Trust Fund in 2022-23, and \$129,000 General Fund, \$408,000 Federal Trust Fund annually thereafter for operations and maintenance activities at the Air National Guard airbases. - Reappropriates \$1.99 million for the escalated costs of the StarBase Classroom Building. - Provides \$298,000 ongoing Federal Trust Fund expenditure authority with a corresponding reduction in General Fund expenditure authority for four positions in the J-1 Human Resources Office. - Includes \$3.1 million General Fund in 2022-23 and \$4.3 million ongoing thereafter for the California Cadet Corps. - Provides \$233,000 General Fund and \$233,000 federal matching funds to supplement project costs for the Sustainable Army Renovation Project: Eureka and extends the liquidation period of the Design-Build Construction funds. - Provides \$621,000 General Fund, \$539,000 Federal Trust Fund, \$20,000 Mental Health Services Fund, and \$70,000 Reimbursement authority to align the state active duty compensation with the pay of service members of similar grade in the U.S. Army, Air Force, and Navy. - Provides \$479,000 General Fund in 2022-23, and \$475,000 annually thereafter for state personnel staffing.